github/docs/content/apps/sharing-github-apps/registering-a-github-app-from-a-manifest.md

   ghec: '*'
 topics:
   - GitHub Apps
-shortTitle: App creation manifest flow
+shortTitle: App manifest
 ---
 ## About GitHub App Manifests

-When someone creates a GitHub App from a manifest, they only need to follow a URL and name the app.
+When someone registers a GitHub App from a manifest, they only need to follow a URL and name the app.
 The manifest includes the permissions, events, and webhook URL needed to automatically register the app.
-The manifest flow creates the GitHub App registration and retrieves the app's webhook secret, private key (PEM file), and GitHub App ID.
-The person who creates the app from the manifest will own the app and can choose to [edit the app's configuration settings](/apps/maintaining-github-apps/modifying-a-github-app), delete it, or transfer it to another person on GitHub.
+The manifest flow creates the GitHub App registration and generates the app's webhook secret, private key (PEM file), client secret, and GitHub App ID.
+The person who creates the {% data variables.product.prodname_github_app %} registration from the manifest will own the {% data variables.product.prodname_github_app %} registration and can choose to edit the registration's settings, delete it, or transfer it to another person on GitHub.

 You can use [Probot](https://probot.github.io/) to get started with GitHub App Manifests or see an example implementation.
 See "[Using Probot to implement the GitHub App Manifest flow](#using-probot-to-implement-the-github-app-manifest-flow)" to learn more.

-Here are some scenarios where you might use GitHub App Manifests to create preconfigured apps:
+Here are some scenarios where you might use GitHub App Manifests to register pre-configured apps:

 * Help new team members come up-to-speed quickly when developing GitHub Apps.
 * Allow others to extend a GitHub App using the GitHub APIs without requiring them to configure an app.